franckklotz/Robotic-Ventilator/README.md

 cleaning procedure is based on the AMBU procedure.
 If sensor used for Athmospheric pressure, cleaning shoud consider "replacing sensor" since cost is low, particularly if sourcing direct sensor in high volume from BOSCH or key supplier.

+# follow up

+if you are interrested of this concept using stepper motor, pid, hmi , please do not hesitate to contact us.

+we are still continuing to go ahead, even if the 31 march dead line is .... dead .